timmywil/minimal/README.md

 	- Mostly just creating an xhr object across browsers for the user and letting the user take it from there.
 2. Node __manipulation__ for appending and cloning elements.
 	- The most common things don't really need a library, so this may not be right for minimal.

+##Changelog

+v0.1 - Core, Classes, Attributes, Traversing (w/o filter), and Events<br>
+v0.2 - Full-scale CSS component, window/document dimensions, and `.filter()`

+v0.3pre<br>
+- Some optimizations with suggestions from @rkatic including minor performance improvements for multiple selectors and most of the prototype bindings, negative fromIndex support in IE for `minimal.indexOf`, and some byte conservation.